 Q: I have a new hybrid car.
 Can you install an autostart in it?

-A: We have not run across a hybrid that we couldn’t install an autostart in as of yet.
+A: We have not run across a normal hybrid that we couldn’t install an autostart in as of yet.
 The one thing you have to remember is to keep the heater turned on so the gas motor will begin trying to provide heat to the passenger compartment when the vehicle is started.
 That said, hybrids are tricky cars/trucks in which to install anything electrical.
 We have probably installed more autostarts in hybrids than any single point autostart install center in the world.
 In the beginning, we had to create our own install data sheets because almost all the wiring diagrams were partially incorrect as the auto manufacturers of these cars were (and still are) in a state of running electrical design changes during the manufacturing process.
 Consequently, every wire we attach to needs to be tested in a manner that doesn’t affect the hybrids electrical system prior to the autostart’s install.
 One mistake could be very, very expensive.
 To date, only senior installers are allowed to install an autostart on a hybrid and all installs are checked by our shop foreman or lead installer.

 Q: It seems you take a lot of precautions with the hybrids, what about my normal gas car or truck?
 Does it get turned over to the shop moron?

 A: Our installers start out in a mentoring program regardless of prior experience.
 New hires work with a senior installer learning our installation methods (like soldering and insulating all connections) prior to working on their own.
 Even as they progress, our shop foreman or lead installer will check their installs prior to “buttoning up the dash” and final testing by a different installer.
 This method insures quality and consistency in our installs.
 We found out that for the year of 2007 we were the largest single point installation center of autostarts in the United States.
 We achieved this by delivering the highest quality product installed by the most experienced staff available and put into effect several QC measures.
 We may be more expensive, but it takes a little more money to keep a quality staff of experienced installers on hand.
 Do you really want to turn over your $20,000 plus vehicle to some shop that hires installers as “independent contractors” pays them under the table, then hires a new one when their work release program is satisfied?
 You probably think I’m kidding about that.
 Well, all I can say is “you’d be amazed”.
 Since we started installing autostarts in the 1980’s, I remember at least 17 autostart installation shops that have opened and closed, taking their “lifetime warranty” to the grave with them.
-We, on the other hand, are still maintaining autostarts we sold in 1987.
 In short; “Ya get what ya paid for.”